LACMIP/emu/docs/_documentation/taxonomy.md

 The initial tab of a taxonomy record contains the core taxonomic concept information. **The first field you need to fill out is the lowest taxonomic rank of the taxon you are creating**, e.g. if you need to create a new record for "Calva varia" you would enter "varia" in the *Species* field, or to create a record for "Inoceramidae" you would enter "Inoceramidae" in the *Family* field. **You will only ever enter data into one level of the taxonomic hierarchy fields.**

 **The next field you need to fill out is the *Parent Taxon* field**.
 This should be the direct parent of your new taxon, e.g. for "Calva varia" the *Parent Taxon* would be the genus "Calva", or for "Inoceramidae" the *Parent Taxon* would be the order "Pteriida."
 If your parent taxon does not already exist in EMu, you can open up an additional Taxonomy module window to create it and then attach it here.
+In many cases where the higher taxonomy for an unaccepted synonym name does not already exist in EMu or is unknown, the record is parented directly to phylum "Mollusca."

+Be careful that EMu does not automatically fill out any taxonomic hierarchy fields for you between your lowest taxonomic rank field and your parent taxon field.
+If it does, delete the content prior to saving!
+For example, if you are trying to create a new species-level record for *Cucullaea grossaforma* and a record for *Cucullaea (Idonearca) grossaforma* already exists, EMu will try to be helpful and autofill *Idonearca* in the subgenus field.
+{: .notice--warning}

 The other fields on this tab are...